DimickBeesley/uvs-deck-builder/README.md

 and usable.

 ## Purpose and Scope
-The purpose is to serve as a proof of concept for an alternative uvsultra (https://www.uvsultra.online/index.php)
+The purpose is to serve as a proof of concept for an alternative to uvsultra (https://www.uvsultra.online/index.php)

 The functionality we wish to reach as of now consists of 3 things.